Making Change Happen

 It is essential that principals endorse this Initiative in order to ensure teacher involvement, and extracurricular support by other staff and parents/guardians.
 Mental Health Leads can assist in messaging superintendents and principals about this important school/student/staff leadership opportunity.

 We created the training materials in partnership with youth, health-care providers, nurses and educators.
-They include:
+View all the resources here.

 You can adapt the delivery format to support and accommodate schedules of individuals involved, availability of work space, etc. Your site may also consider setting up a date and time where those involved can come together to determine gaps in knowledge, conduct training and debrief and plan for next steps.